-- OH&S terminology, - OH&S national legislation implementing the consolidated version of the Council Directive 89/391/EEC "OHS Framework Directive", where applicable, - OHS legislation valid in countries where the Certification Body is conducting audits, - applicable standards for OH&S management system certification, - methods for monitoring, measurement, analysis to evaluate the OH&S performance, and the conformance of the OH&S management system, - surveys and other evaluation tools, - OH&S risk assessments methodologies and guidance. - The level of knowledge shall be sufficient to fulfil the different requirements specified in § A.2.3, A.3.2 and A.4.1 for each certification function.
+- OH&S terminology, - OH&S legislation valid in countries where the Certification Body is conducting audits, - applicable standards for OH&S management system certification (such as OHSAS 18001, upcoming ISO 45001 or other standards), - methods for monitoring, measurement, analysis to evaluate the OH&S performance, and the conformance of the OH&S management system, - surveys and other evaluation tools, and - OH&S risk assessments methodologies and guidance.

+The level of knowledge shall be sufficient to fulfil the different requirements specified in § A.2.3, A.3.2 and A.4.1 for each certification function.

-A.1.4 Knowledge of the certification body's processes:
+A.1.4 Knowledge of the Certification Body's processes: